frontenddogma/web-development-glossary/manuscript/c.md

 : The assuming of code point sequences to have the same appearance and meaning when printed or displayed.&nbsp;[†](#w-unicode-equivalence)

 Canonical link
-: An HTML element marked `rel=canonical` that helps webmasters prevent duplicate content issues in search engine optimization by specifying the "canonical" or "preferred" version of a web page.&nbsp;[†](#w-canonical-link)
+: An HTML element marked `rel=canonical` that helps webmasters prevent duplicate content issues in search engine optimization by specifying the “canonical” or “preferred” version of a web page.&nbsp;[†](#w-canonical-link)

 Canonical Name
 : A type of resource record in the Domain Name System (DNS) which maps one domain name (an alias) to another (the canonical name).&nbsp;[†](#w-cname)